And the first post-election television interview with President-Elect Barack Obama went to Steve Kroft of CBS News’s 60 Minutes. It aired last night.

 KROFT: So you have a new dog and your mother-in-law moving in.

 OBAMA: Steve, I’m not gonna compare my mother-in-law to a new dog.

 KROFT: You’re much more excited about your mother-in-law

 OBAMA:How do you get in long with your mother-in-law man?
 You know, the way these questions are going I think I need to give you some tips.

 KROFT: We get along fine.

-Behold (the full interview) for yourself:Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+Behold (the full interview) for yourself:Liz Cox Barrett is a writer at CJR.